Verilus sordidus

-Verilus sordidus is a species of fish in the family Acropomatidae, the temperate ocean-basses or lanternbellies.
+Verilus sordidus is a species of ray-finned fish in the family Malakichthyidae.
 It is native to the central western Atlantic Ocean.
 It is found in the waters off Cuba to Colombia and Venezuela where it is found at depths shallower than 100 m over rocky bottoms.

 This species grows to a length of 30 cm TL though most do not exceed 20 cm.
 It can be distinguished from other fish in its genus by several characters, including villiform teeth on the upper jaw and conical teeth on the lower, with large canine teeth, and the number of spines and rays in its fins.